 The 8 limbs are concepts of goodness that many religions practice, but they aren’t a religion in and of themselves.
-My own personal spiritual practice is a deep belief in God’s astounding Grace, and my practice of that “religion” to live a life of love and non-violence.
+My own personal spiritual practice is a deep belief in God’s astounding Grace, and my practice of that “religion” to live a life of love and compassion.
 Having said that, I do not look to the 8 Limbs as rules to follow, but rather sticky notes to remind me of the path I’m following.
 I’m in favor of anything that reminds us that we can be better, more thoughtful people.

-Since many yoga teachers reference the 8 limbs as they lead a class, I want to explain what they are.
+Since many yoga teachers refer to the 8 limbs as they lead a class, I want to explain what they are.
 Chances are, they’ll sound familiar to you if you’ve ever gone to a church or grew up in a religious home.
 Yoga gives people an opportunity to think over these principles, or it allows people to simply stretch and flow with their breath.
 There isn’t a wrong way to do yoga.
 I know people who practice purely for the sake of exercise, and I also know people who benefit greatly from the spiritual value they find in their practice.
 God’s presence is not exclusive to a church or a synagog or a any other structure, and we can find a uniquely spiritual path on our mat.
 It’s all about taking the time to look, listen, and think about the Divine.

 I hope that like myself, you also strive to live a more thoughtful life in pursuit of a higher calling, whatever that may be.
 We are all flawed people, living with other flawed people, and we can neither expect perfection from ourselves or others.